MMac1ej/AuraFarm/README.md

 ## Option A — Simulation Demo (Gazebo)

-Open 6 terminals, all attached to the container.
-Run in order:
+Open 7 terminals all attached to the container. **Run in this exact order:**

 ### Terminal 1 — Launch simulation world
 ```bash